 Presto guides go through a rigorous evaluation process and are hand picked for their talent, spirit and intellect.
 In exploring an immense Italian cultural heritage, Presto guides boast the ability to present their subjects with an unparalleled finesse.
-Whether the subject at hand be art, history, science, architecture, food, wine, fashion, or design, each of our guides is in keeping with our philosophy that recognizes the importance of our role to advance your knowledge and enhance the quality of your time spent in Italy.
+Whether the subject at hand be art, history, food, wine, fashion, each of our guides is in keeping with our philosophy that recognizes the importance of our role to advance your knowledge and enhance the quality of your time spent in Italy.
 In keeping with the theme that Presto guests are on holiday, our guides aim to introduce you to these subjects with excitement, humor and intelligence.
 We find that these ingredients combined with a distinguished knowledge core, is the quintessential formula to creating an outstanding learning experience for all travelers to Italy.

 Presto's resident gourmand, wine enthusiast and certified Sommelier, Ettore, was born into a culture of food and wine from an early age.
 He is a native of the town of Genzano di Roma, in the countryside south of Rome, an area well known throughout Italy for its delicious yet rustic kitchen, frequented by every Roman at one point or another.
 Ettore is married to another Presto guide, Sarah, and together, when they are not frequenting the many wine bars of Rome, they are searching for hidden enogastromic treasures in the countryside of Lazio.